eliamarcantognini/template-readable-text/README.md

 You can access your new site from <github-username.github>.io/<repo-name>.
 Feel free to use this template.

+If you need a Table of Content just add "{TOC}" at the beginning of the file.
+If you want to customize your page title just add "{TITLE} Your title" at the beginning of the file.

 An example use is visible at content.md!